Fitness in Your 40s

 For this type of work, DeNunzio recommends a cable machine.
 Standing in a staggered stance, grab the handle and do chest presses straight ahead, one side at a time.

-“People always want to do sit-ups, and all you’re doing is activating the h
+“People always want to do sit-ups, and all you’re doing is activating the hip flexors and very

 Fitness in Your 40s